Shi Taifeng: Early life

 Shi Taifeng was born in Yushe County, Shanxi, in 1956.
 During the Cultural Revolution he was a sent-down youth in his home county, performing manual labour.
 He then studied machinery at a local college before entering the work force as a factory worker.
 Following the resumption of the National College Entrance Exams, Shi was admitted to Peking University and obtained a master's degree in law.
-He was classmates with Li Keqiang, who later became Premier.
-After graduation, he served as a political instructor at the Central Party School.
+There, he was a classmate of Li Keqiang, who later became the Premier.
+After graduation, he served as a political instructor at the Central Party School, where he primarily taught law.